Skip to main content

 5. Endpoint protection

 Every device is a potential entry point for threats.
-Ensure endpoint security by installing updated antivirus and anti-malware solutions on all devices.
+Ensure endpoint security by installing updated antivirus software and anti-malware solutions on all devices.
 Mobile device management (MDM) solutions can also protect mobile and BYOD devices.
+Endpoint controls are a core part of CIS Controls and a measurable piece of overall security posture.

 6. Data encryption

-Encrypt sensitive data, both in transit and at rest, and use strong encryption standards like AES.
-As well as secure communication protocols such as SSL/TLS.
+Encrypt sensitive data, both in transit and at rest, and use strong encryption standards like AES, as well as secure communication protocols such as SSL/TLS.
+Encryption is a recurring requirement across cybersecurity compliance frameworks and limits the impact of a data breach if attackers do get in.

 7. Access controls